mlswg/mls-federation/draft-ietf-mls-federation.md

 --- abstract

-This document describes how the Messaging Layer Security (MLS) can be used in a federated environment where different MLS implementations can interoperate by defining the message format for user key retrieval.
+This document describes how the Messaging Layer Security (MLS) can be used in a federated environment where different MLS implementations can interoperate by defining the message format for client key retrieval.
 The document also describes some use cases where federation could be useful.